Unveiling and Mitigating Bias in Large Language Model Recommendations: A Path to Fairness: Numerical Results

 \subsection{Quantifying Bias in Context-based Generations (CBG)}

 Now we quantify the bias metrics in the presence of different contexts along with the demographic and cultural information.
-As discussed in Sec. \ref{sec:cbgproblem}, we include contexts in the prompts along three different directions: whether the person is affluent or impoverished, whether the person resides in a metro or rural area, and whether the person is introvert or extrovert.
-Depending on these, similar to the above-mentioned CLG scenario in Sec. \ref{sec:numclg}, we train the model with Random Forest classifiers and present the model performance and bias metrics values in Table \ref{tab:fairness_metrics_culture}.
-We also add the corresponding CLG scenario so that we can observe the impact of the contexts in those particular FQs.
+As discussed in Sec. \ref{sec:cbgproblem}, we systematically include contexts in the prompts along three different directions: whether the person is affluent or impoverished, whether the person resides in a metro or rural area, and whether the person is introvert or extrovert.
+Building on the CLG framework outlined in Section \ref{sec:numclg}, we employ Random Forest classifiers to train our models under these varied conditions.
+This approach allows us to not only gauge the model's performance but also to scrutinize the bias metrics more closely.
+The outcomes of these assessments are systematically presented in Table \ref{tab:fairness_metrics_culture}.
+Additionally, we integrate corresponding CLG scenarios enabling us to observe the influence of the contexts on the fairness questions (FQs) under study.
+This comprehensive evaluation highlights how various contexts influence model behavior and fairness.

-We present several FQs in Table \ref{tab:fairness_metrics_culture}, and we choose an example to describe the corresponding inherent bias.
+We present several FQs in Table \ref{tab:fairness_metrics_culture} derived from our analysis.
+To better illustrate the concept of inherent bias within these metrics, we select a specific example from the table.
 For instance, we choose the FQ-(4), whether the LLM-based recommendation system suggests more drama-type movies to North-American introvert people than East Asian extrovert ones.
-First, we notice that the classifier can separate North-Americans and East Asians based on only the drama-type movies with an accuracy $71.67\%$ in the absence of the context in the prompts (CLG).

-Next, when the prompts include the contexts, we observe that the Random Forest classifier can separate North-American introvert people and East Asian extrovert people with a considerably higher accuracy, $92.50\%$.
-We also observe a significant change in the bias metrics values, which indicates the impact of the added contexts (related to personality) in terms of bias.
-For example, SPD value has been increased to $0.77$ (in CBG) from $0.43$ (in CLG), which usually needs to be around {\it zero} for a fair (very low or zero bias) scenario.
+First, we notice that the classifier can separate North-Americans and East-Asians based on only the drama-type movies with $71.67\%$ accuracy in the absence of the context in the prompts (CLG).
+Next, when the prompts include the contexts, the classifier can separate North-American introvert people and East Asian extrovert people with a considerably higher accuracy, $92.50\%$.
+A significant degradation in the bias metrics values are seen, which indicates the impact of the added contexts (related to personality) in terms of bias.
+For example, SPD value has been increased to $0.77$ (in CBG) from $0.43$ (in CLG), which requires to be around {\it zero} for a fair (very low or zero bias) scenario.
 Additionally, the DI value has been reduced to $0.12$ from $0.50$, which needs to be around {\it one} for a fair case.
+These results further validate the significance of the added context.